Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-CPM costs in the Netherlands ran materially lower than the global benchmark throughout the year, but moved with a clear seasonal rhythm: a soft mid-year dip, a sharp late-summer rebound, and a pronounced Q4 lift that culminated in November before cooling into December.
-The pattern was more volatile than the worldwide trend, with a dramatic July trough and one of the strongest single-month rebounds in August.
+The headline: Netherlands ran materially cheaper and more volatile CPMs than the global benchmark over the 13-month window.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in the Netherlands compared to the global benchmark.
+This analysis explores ad performance trends for All industries in the Netherlands compared to the global benchmark.

 Insights & analysis of Facebook advertising costs